 Our Board of Directors is responsible for the stewardship of our company and ensures that an appropriate corporate governance structure and system are in place.
-Our key governance practices are described in detail in our Management Proxy Circular.
+Our key governance practices are described in detail in our Management Proxy Circular, available on teck.com.

-Responsible for recommending compensation policies to the Board and for the annual review of senior officer and director compensation.
-Reviews the CEO's corporate goals and objectives and recommends them to the Board, evaluates CEO performance in these areas and makes recommendations to the Board on CEO compensation.
+The Compensation Committee of the Board is responsible for recommending compensation policies to the Board and for the annual review of director compensation.
+This committee reviews and approves the CEO's corporate goals and objectives, evaluates CEO performance in these areas and makes recommendations to the Board on CEO compensation.
+This committee also reviews and approves senior officer and director compensation, incentive compensation plans and equity-based plans.

 Shareholder proposals, resolutions and other mechanisms allow shareholders to convey their opinions to the Board.
 As provided in the Canada Business Corporations Act, registered shareholders are entitled to receive notice of the Annual Meeting of Shareholders, and to vote on resolutions.
 In 2014, there were resolutions presented at the Annual Meeting of Shareholders regarding the election of directors, the appointment of the auditors, amendments to the company’s stock option plan and executive compensation.
 Detailed voting results are posted on SEDAR at www.sedar.com following the Annual Meeting of Shareholders.